 This durability has made panel manufacturers confident.
 Today, most of the better panel brands, such as SunPower, offer warranties up to 25 years.
 And most of the time these warranties cover failure as well as some degree of performance.

 But a solar energy system is comprised of much more than panels alone.
 So if you’re looking to purchase solar, look closely at warranty coverage for every component of the system, as well as the installation coverage offered by the installer.
-Here are 5 tips to help get you started:

-1. More than just panels
+1. More than just solar panels

 Solar energy systems are comprised of many different components.
 Solar warranties typically cover four main categories – panels, inverters, batteries (if you have them) and installation (labor + materials).
 Duration and scope of coverage for each category will vary between manufacturers and installers.
 The panel warranties are generally the longest (up to 25 years), but inverters typically cap out around 10 years.
 Be sure to ask your installation partner for the full system warranty details at the time of purchase.

 2. Know who to call if things go south

 Manufacturer warranty repair and replacement is typically handled by an authorized solar installer.
 Ideally, this should be the same company that sold and installed your system.
 When shopping, it’s worth finding out about your potential solar partner’s capabilities and longevity.
 Do they do their own installations or subcontract with other companies?
 Do they operate their own service department?
 What are their hours and emergency after-hour resources?
 Is the company healthy, and will they be around 10 to 25 years down the road?
 Remember, if properly maintained, a solar energy system will last for many decades, so be sure to choose your partners and products wisely.